operator-playground-io/Kafka-chart-tile/tutorials/create-test-client.md

 Created topic "messages".
 ```

-**NOTE:** For successful execution, you need to use the correct hostname for zookeeper cluster and the topic configuration.
+**NOTE: For successful execution, you need to use the correct hostname for zookeeper cluster and the topic configuration.**

 Now to send and receive the messages you will need to have two terminals.
-Let's get that using our`Developer Dashboard` tab.
+Let's get that using our `Developer Dashboard` tab.

 ### Get Multiple Terminals

-**Step 1:** Click on the `Developer Dashboard` tab on top.
+**Step 1: Click on the `Developer Dashboard` tab on top.**

 ![](_images/developer-dashboard.png)

 It will open a Visual Studio Code Editor.

-**Step 2:** Click on Menu --> View --> Terminal
+**Step 2: Click on Menu --> View --> Terminal**

 ![](_images/terminal.png)

-**Step 3:** Click on the `+` button at right top corner of your terminal to get another terminal.
+**Step 3: Click on the `+` button at right top corner of your terminal to get another terminal.**

  ![](_images/add-terminal.png)

-**Step 4:** Choose `code-server` as the terminal option.
+**Step 4: Choose `code-server` as the terminal option.**

 ![](_images/code-server.png)

-**Step 5:** Now you will have two terminals where you can switch.
+**Step 5: Now you will have two terminals where you can switch.**

 ![](_images/terminal-switch.png)

 ### Send and Receive Messages

-**NOTE:**  Before executing `kubectl` commands, you need to disable network logs on Kubernetes.Copy and execute the below command in both terminals:
+**NOTE:  Before executing `kubectl` commands, you need to disable network logs on Kubernetes.Copy and execute the below command in both terminals.**

 ```
 unset DEBUG